Diversity in swimming: Modern-day pools

-Gender Segregation
+Gender segregation

 From the 1890s to the 1920s, many pools were gender segregated due to the visual and physical intimacy created by the pool deck atmosphere.
 Swimming suits for both men and women involved minimal clothing and coverage, thus making the pool deck area visually intimate.
 In addition, the social and interactive aspects of swimming also made way for more physical contact, both intentional and accidental, between fellow swimmers.
 The issue of men and women swimming together eventually became the grounds by which many pools were segregated.

+Upon desegregation in the 1950s and 1960s, the added complexity of racial tensions to these gender dynamics further acted as fuel to complicate public swimming in the United States.
+Black men, in particular, faced compounding barriers to swimming due to the intersection of racial and gender-based stereotypes.
+Societal ideas about the hyper-sexuality of black women and men have perpetuated harmful narratives surrounding their presence and integration in public swimming spaces.
+During this period, the rise of fashion trends that popularized more revealing feminine swimwear also fueled race-gender tensions.

+These narratives made it to the legal courts, too; shortly after the decision of Brown v.
+Board, the NAACP initiated a local trial in Baltimore seeking to desegregate the city's municipal pools.
+Ultimately, the Baltimore attorney decided that despite the Supreme Court's decision to desegregate public schools, public pools were "too intimate" of a place for integration, specifically alluding to the potential dangers of white women and black men sharing sexualized spaces.
+Concerned with interracial intimacy, white American society upheld segregationist policies within public swimming places for much longer than the desegregation of other public facilities.